cleavestone/cleavestone/README.md

 - 👯 I’m looking to collaborate on projects related to financial data analysis, business intelligence, and machine learning applications in finance.
 - 🤔 I’m looking for help with refining my understanding of deep learning models and their practical applications in financial forecasting.
 - 💬 Ask me about my experience in accounts management, data analysis tools like Microsoft Excel, Power BI, and SQL, or my recent projects in data science.
-- 📫 How to reach me: Feel free to contact me via email at [Your Email Address].
+- 📫 How to reach me: Feel free to contact me via email at [cleavestone94@gmail.com].
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy watching movies